Benjamin St-Juste: Washington Football Team / Commanders

 St-Juste was selected by the Washington Football Team in the third round (74th overall) of the 2021 NFL draft, in which they took St-Juste with one of the two picks they acquired in a trade that sent Trent Williams to the San Francisco 49ers.
 He was also selected by the Toronto Argonauts in the sixth round (52nd overall) of the 2021 CFL draft shortly after.
 St-Juste signed his four-year rookie contract with Washington on May 13, 2021.
 He made his NFL debut in the opening game against the Los Angeles Chargers, where he recorded four tackles, but also allowed six catches in a 20–16 loss.
 He was placed on injured reserve in December 2021 due to lingering issues from a concussion.

 St-Juste moved from outside corner to the slot for the 2022 season.
 He was moved back to outside corner following the benching of William Jackson III in Week 5.
-With 35 seconds remaining in Thursday Night Football and the Chicago Bears on fourth and goal, St-Juste made a key stop pushing wide receiver Darnell Mooney, who caught the pass, out of the endzone before Mooney's feet landed on the field and sealed the Commanders' 12-7 victory.
+With 35 seconds remaining and the Chicago Bears on fourth and goal, St-Juste made a key stop pushing wide receiver Darnell Mooney, who caught the pass, out of the endzone before Mooney's feet landed on the field and sealed the Commanders' 12-7 victory.
 In Week 9 against the Minnesota Vikings, he deflected a touchdown pass attempt from Kirk Cousins which cornerback Danny Johnson intercepted.
 The following week's victory over the then-undefeated Philadelphia Eagles, St-Juste forced wide receiver Quez Watkins, after catching a 50-yard pass, to fumble the ball allowing safety Darrick Forrest to recover it.
 On January 6, 2023, he was placed on injured reserve.

-In Week 10 of the 2024 season, St-Juste gave up the game-winning touchdown to wide receiver, Mike Williams, in the 28-27 loss to the Pittsburgh Steelers.
 He played in all 17 regular season games (with 14 starts) and recorded 71 tackles, seven pass deflections, one forced fumble, and one fumble recovery.

 Los Angeles Chargers

 On March 12, 2025, St-Juste signed a one-year contract with the Los Angeles Chargers.

+On October 12, 2025, Benjamin recorded his first interception as a Charger in a 29–27 win against the Miami Dolphins.

+Benjamin St-Juste appeared in 16 games for the Los Angeles Chargers in 2025, making two starts while recording seven pass deflections and one interception.

+According to Pro Football Focus (PFF), he finished the season as the NFL’s highest-graded cornerback in zone coverage (90.1), while also posting strong marks in overall coverage (77.1) and total defense (76.3).
+He missed just one tackle all year and contributed heavily on special teams with a career-high 296 snaps, capping off an impressive and efficient campaign.

+Green Bay Packers

+On March 12, 2026, St-Juste signed a two-year, $10 million contract with the Green Bay Packers.